duskjs/dusk/README.md

 ##### Examples
 <hr>

-Draw uses its own html tag called the <w-tag>.
+Draw uses its own html tag called the <d-tag>.
 This will give your HTML pages styling in a easy way.
 Its as simply:

  ```html
 <d-card>